dfmorrison/cava-actup/README.md

 * there is currently no provision for restarting this, you kill it and launch it again; it seems likely that we will want some protocol for restarting it more gracefully

-* and possibly adding a bit more flexibility to the script for launching things.